MikielAgutu/typ-site/src/docs/usage/command-line.md

 First, ensure you have set up a Project correctly.
 See [Projects](./projects.md).

-Open a command line terminal in the Project directory and run `typ typeset`.
+In a command line terminal, navigate to your Project directory and run `typ typeset`.

-Typ will use the files in the working directory to create a book.
+Typ will use the files in the Project directory to create a book.
 The PDF for the book will be placed in the Project directory.